OH-Jython-Scripters/weatherStationUploader/README.md

 ## Installation
 After the prerequisits are met:
 * Register a new PWS (Personal Weather Station) at [Weather Underground](https://www.wunderground.com/personal-weather-station/signup).
 Note your station ID and station password.

+* Download [lib/python/example_weatherStationConfig.json](https://raw.githubusercontent.com/OH-Jython-Scripters/weatherStationUploader/master/lib/python/example_weatherStationConfig.json), rename it and put in your python library search path.
+Typically the final name will be something like /etc/openhab2/automation/lib/python/weatherStationConfig.py
+Edit The configuration file to reflect your own credentials and your own sensor names.
+Remove any sensors in the code that might be irrelevant for your site.
 * Download [weatherStationUploader.py](https://raw.githubusercontent.com/OH-Jython-Scripters/weatherStationUploader/master/weatherStationUploader.py) and put it among your other jython scripts.
-Edit and save the file so it uses your own credentials and your own sensor names.
-Remove any sensors in the code that might be irrelevant for your site.
 Watch the debug output.

 ## Disclaimer